Mother Finally Made It

 I've always suspected that in some inexplicable way my mother was behind all this—Deborah's dream, the motivation, and the actual move to the farm.
 And if Deborah ends up buying some pigs and building a smoke house, I'll know Mother was behind it for sure.
 But even without the pigs and the smokehouse, the truth is that Mother finally made it back to the farm in the person of her granddaughter, my Deborah.
 And I'd be willing to bet that Mother is looking down from heaven with a more than contented gleam in her eyes.
 She might even sigh once in a while and say under her breath, "Thank you, Jesus.
 I finally made it."

 Copyright © 2013 Frank Zahn.
-Published in The Criterion, Volume 5 Issue IV August 2014; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Criterion, Volume 5 Issue IV August 2014; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page